KieronKretschmar/representations-from-nli/README.md

 # Overview
 This project is a partial reimplementation of the paper "Supervised learning of universal sentence representations from natural language inference data" from Conneau et al. 2017.

-In this project we train models to generate sentence embeddings utilizing GloVe and the SNLI corpus, and analyze their performance on downstream tasks using the SentEval package by Conneau et al. (2018).
+In this project we train models to generate sentence embeddings on the natural language inference (NLI) task utilizing GloVe and the SNLI corpus.
+We further analyze their performance on downstream tasks using the SentEval package by Conneau et al. (2018).

+For the NLI task, the model is presented with two sentences, one premise and one hypothesis.
+The model then has to classify their relationship into one of the following 3 classes: Entailment (when the hypothesis follows the premise), Contradiction or Neutral (in cases of neither Entailment nor Contradiction).
+Examples of this task are presented in `demo.ipynb`.

 Repository structure:
 ```